 Things to consider when backpacking with dogs.
 Make sure you research your backpacking destination.
-Some parks have certain regulations around dogs in parks, possibly require your dog to be on leash.
+Some parks have certain regulations around dogs in parks, possibly requiring your dog to be on a leash.
 You want to make sure where you plan on going allows for dogs.
 Always have a leash with you.
-While your dog may be great with people and/or dogs, not all dogs may be great with your dog and not all people like dogs.
-Be considerate and when you see people and/or dogs approaching keep your dog with you.
-A great leash to pack is a waist leash so you can be hands free when you need to leash up your dog.
+While your dog may be great with people and other dogs, not all dogs may be great with your dog, and not all people like dogs.
+Be considerate and when you see people and dogs approaching.
+Keep your dog close to you.
+A great leash to pack is a waist leash so you can be hands-free when you need to leash up your dog.

-Keep the elements in mind, if you are backpacking in the middle of summer or winter, you may want to think about an insulated jacket or fleece which would be ideal for the winter.
-Yes, dogs have fur, but some are not adapted for all harsh cold weather and some have very thin fur coats.
-When temperatures drop at night, it’s important to keep your dog safe from their body temperatures dropping. *This is an item they can carry in their pack.
+Keep the elements in mind, if you are backpacking in the winter, you may want to think about an insulated jacket or fleece.
+Yes, dogs have a coat, but some are not adapted for harsh cold weather.
+When temperatures drop at night, it’s important to keep your dog safe from their body temperatures dropping.
+If they are not wearing it, this is an item they can carry in their pack

 3. Sun Protection

-While we just touched on the elements, switch from cold to warm.
 In the summer, the heat can be a huge concern and even deadly for dogs.
 Always plan ahead.
 Talk to others who have done trails you want to check out and ensure there’s plenty of shade to seek out for breaks.
 Cooling coats are excellent for dogs to keep cool on hot days.
-All that is required is water to soak the cooling coat. *This is an item they can carry in their pack.
+All that is required is water to soak the cooling coat.
+This is also an item they can carry in their pack.

 Always remember to have current up-to-date ID tags.
 Prepare for the unexpected.
 Something could scare your dog to take off running.
-Having a current ID tag with your phone number and a secondary contact can up the chances of your dog returning home safely if another hiker/camper gets ahold of him/her.
+Having a current ID tag with your phone number and a secondary contact can up the chances of your dog returning home safely if another hiker or camper gets ahold of them.